On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Computational study

-\begin{itemize} \item The proposed approach outperforms Hoeffding bounds induced by (\ref{hoeffding prescriptor}) whenever relatively small expected costs can be observed sufficiently often or the gap between the sample sizes for individual actions is comparatively small; \item The out-of-sample performance of the baseline DRO approach improves with the decrease of variance of the data-generating distribution; \item If the variance is sufficiently small, then the truncation of the data set may substantially improve the out-of-sample performance of the baseline DRO approach.
-Surprisingly, this effect can be achieved ``for free'', i.e., without affecting complexity of the baseline model. \end{itemize}
+\looseness-1 \textbf{Summary.} Advantages of the baseline DRO approach (\ref{distributionally robust predictor})-(\ref{distributionally robust prescriptor}) can be summarized as follows.
+The proposed approach outperforms Hoeffding bounds (\ref{hoeffding predictor})-(\ref{hoeffding prescriptor}) whenever relatively low expected costs can be observed sufficiently often or the gap between the sample sizes for the components of $\mathbf{c}$ is comparatively small.
+Furthermore, if the variance of the data-generating distribution is sufficiently small, then a truncation of the data set may substantially improve the out-of-sample performance of the baseline DRO approach.
+In contrast to the optimization model in \cite{VanParys2020}, the outlined effect can be achieved ``for free'', i.e., by leveraging the same DRO model for the truncated data set.